MelissaData/MatchUpObjectGlobal-Cpp-Linux/README.md

 ## Run Bash Script
 Parameters:
-- -g or --global: a test global txt file
+- --global: a test global txt file
-- -u or --us: a test US txt file
+- --us: a test US txt file

   These are convenient when you want to get results for specific txt files in one run instead of testing multiple txt files in interactive mode.

+- --dataPath (optional): a data file path directory to test the MatchUp Object Global
-- -l or --license (optional): a license string to test the MatchUp Object Global
+- --license (optional): a license string to test the MatchUp Object Global
-- -q or --quiet (optional): add to command if you do not want to get any console output from the Melissa Updater
+- --quiet (optional): add to command if you do not want to get any console output from the Melissa Updater

   When you have modified the script to match your data location, let's run the script.
 There are two modes:
 - Interactive